How easy is the OvaCue to use?

 Does the OvaCue work for women who are breastfeeding?

 Only if your menstrual cycle has returned.
-If your cycle has not returned, the OvaCue will not identify your fertile window.
+If your cycle has not returned, the OvaCue will not be able to correctly identify your fertile window.
+Please note, for women who are breastfeeding, data interpretation may be necessary - therefore, we recommend you don't rely solely on the color coding provided.
+Feel free to contact us for interpretation assistance.

 Is it safe?